Who knew a tablespoon of red powder could contain so much goodness? Meet paprika, the pepper-based spice that helps your

 Paprika is also widely used in Europe, Africa and Asia as well in a variety of dishes.
 Everything from seafood to rice finds itself flavored with the aroma of this pepper spice, the most famous being the goulash of Hungary.

-I especially like to use paprika in my recipe for White Chicken Chili, adding a smokey quality to this winter dish high in healthy fats.
+It’s great to use in our recipe for White Chicken Chili, adding a smokey quality to this winter dish high in healthy fats.
 It’s also the key ingredient in the Hungarian dishes chicken paprikash and goulash.

 Until Christopher Columbus returned from the New World with his mistakenly named “peppers” (for example, the bell pepper), the people of Europe (and everywhere else but North America) had never even seen one of these curious plants that originated in Mexico.
 First used to decorate the gardens of European nobility, varieties of pepper eventually found their way to Turkey and, from there, to Hungary.